 Barry’s Specialized Training Certificates

 Barry now admits his conscience often bothered him while seeing everyday, hard working, non-violent citizens torn from their children and spouses and placed in jail during a raid or a traffic stop.
 Barry explains,

 “My parents, the public schools and the churches taught me any person who used drugs is evil and deserves to be harshly punished.
 At times, I could feel I was doing something wrong but the brainwashing of antidrug propaganda, my addiction to adrenaline and my need for peer acceptance overrode my good conscience.”

-Barry now realizes this is a War On People and not a War On Drugs
+Barry realized this is a War On People, not a War On Drugs

 After experiencing these outrageous searches and arrests, it was clear to Barry the courts were doing nothing to protect citizen’s 4th amendment rights that promise to protect them from unreasonable searches and arrests.
 This is when Barry decided to release his NeverGetBusted DVD series to help decrease the chances of parents and their children from suffering inhumane treatment at the hands of the American police and politicians.

 State of Georgia vs. Joey Likata